-- A. After approval and prior to installation, furnish COR with the following:

-- 1. A 300 mm (12 inch) length of each type and size of wire and cable along with tag from coils of reels from which samples were taken.
+- A. After approval and prior to installation, furnish COR with the following: - 1.
+A 300 mm (12 inch) length of each type and size of wire and cable along with tag from coils of reels from which samples were taken. - 2.
+One coupling, bushing and termination fitting for each type of conduit. - 3.
+Samples of each hanger, clamp and supports for conduit and pathways. - 4.
+Duct sealing compound.

-- 2. Not Used

-- 3. Not Used

-- 4. Duct sealing compound.

 - A. Manufacturer's Qualifications: Manufacturer must produce, as a principal product, the equipment and material specified for this project, and have manufactured item for at least three years. - B. Product and System Qualification: - 1.
 OEM must have three installations of equipment submitted presently in operation of similar size and type as this project, that have continuously operated for a minimum of three years. - 2.
 Government reserves the right to require a list of installations where products have been in operation before approval. - 3.
 Authorized representative of OEM must be responsible for design, satisfactory operation of installed system, and certification. - C. Trade Contractor Qualifications: Trade contractor must have completed three or more installations of similar systems of comparable size and complexity with regards to coordinating, engineering, testing, certifying, supervising, training, and documentation.
 Identify these installations as a part of submittal. - D. System Supplier Qualifications: System supplier must be authorized by OEM to warranty installed equipment. - E. Telecommunications technicians assigned to system must be trained, and certified by OEM on installation and testing of system; provide written evidence of current OEM certifications for installers. - F. Manufactured Products: - 1.
-Comply with FAR clause 52.236-5 for material and workmanship. - 2.
-When more than one unit of same class of equipment is required, units must be product of a single manufacturer. - 3.
+Comply with FAR clause 52.236-5 for material and workmanship.

+- 2. When more than one unit of same class of equipment is required, units must be product of a single manufacturer. - 3.
 Equipment Assemblies and Components: - a.
 Components of an assembled unit need not be products of same manufacturer. - b.
 Manufacturers of equipment assemblies, which include components made by others, to assume complete responsibility for final assembled unit. - c.
 Provide compatible components for assembly and intended service. - d.
 Constituent parts which are similar must be product of a single manufacturer. - 4.
-Identify factory wiring on equipment being furnished and on wiring diagrams.

-- G. Testing Agencies: Government reserves the option of witnessing factory tests.
+Identify factory wiring on equipment being furnished and on wiring diagrams. - G. Testing Agencies: Government reserves the option of witnessing factory tests.
 Notify COR minimum 15 working days prior to manufacturer performing the factory tests. - 1.
 When equipment fails to meet factory test and re-inspection is required, contractor is liable for additional expenses, including expenses of Government.